 Evolution of the Children's Zoo

-The Children’s Zoo is one of the most popular areas at the San Francisco Zoo.
+The Fisher Family Children’s Zoo is one of the most popular areas at the San Francisco Zoo.
 It has been a source of wonderment and discovery for millions of children, providing them with up-close encounters with animals and a unique place to call their own.
-Today’s Children’s Zoo has evolved into a special place for both kids and adults, with a wide range of family activities.
+Today’s Children’s Zoo has evolved into a special place for both kids and adults, with a wide range of family activities and educational opportunities.
 The face of the Children’s Zoo has changed significantly since its early days, becoming a unique hands-on learning experience for the entire family.

-In 1959, the Zoo opened the three-acre Storyland, an outdoor playground area with large scenes from nursery rhymes and fairy tales and play equipment.
+In 1959, the three-acre Storyland debuted as an outdoor playground area featuring life-sized scenes from nursery rhymes and fairy tales with play equipment.
 Storyland was developed, opened, and operated by the San Francisco Recreation and Park Department.
-A unique concept in family entertainment, it consisted of 26 animated action and audio sets in two and three dimensions, depicting scenes from well-known fairy tales and nursery rhymes.
+Considered a unique concept in family entertainment, it consisted of 26 animated action and audio sets in two and three dimensions.

 Animated fairy tale sets depicted scenes from Old King Cole, Little Red Riding Hood, Snow White, Humpty Dumpty, Hansel and Gretel, and Old Mother Hubbard.
-The action sets included See Saw Marjorie Daw (teeter totter), Jack and Jill (slide), Ring-around a Rosie (merry-go-round), Old Woman in a Shoe (circular ride), Witches’ House (play house), Cinderella (creative play form), School House (play house), Monday’s Child (contour path), Humpty Dumpty (maze), and Pooh Corner (creative play form).
-Drinking fountains included Babar the Elephant and Town Mouse and Country Mouse.
-Audio sets included King Cole, Rapunzel’s Castle (entrance motif), Sing a Song of Sixpence, Goldilocks and the Three Bears, and Alice in Wonderland.
+The action sets featured See Saw Marjorie Daw (teeter totter), Jack and Jill (slide), Ring-around a Rosie (merry-go-round), Old Woman in a Shoe (circular ride), Witches’ House (play house), Cinderella (creative play form), School House (play house), Monday’s Child (contour path), Humpty Dumpty (maze), and Pooh Corner (creative play form).
+Drinking fountains were made in the shape of Babar the Elephant and Town Mouse and Country Mouse.
+The audio sets included King Cole, Rapunzel’s Castle (entrance motif), Sing a Song of Sixpence, Goldilocks and the Three Bears, and Alice in Wonderland.